Why not fulfil that New Year #UKPME resolution to improve your analytical and writing skills? You could bag a £1,000 or £500 prize too.

 The judgement panel is represented by the McChrystal Group, JSCSC, CHACR, KCL, RUSI and Warwick University.

 The competition is open to anyone with an interest in Professional Military Education (PME), serving military or civilian.
-The competition deadline is 19 March 18.
-Winning essays will be announced in April 18 and published subsequently.
+The competition deadline is (Revised) 26 April 18.
+Winning essays will be announced in April / May 18 and published subsequently.

 We are seeking original essays with a focus on ‘Innovation and Divergence’, in particular an innovative and divergent approach to a contemporary military issue, topic or theme.
 Original submissions are highly encouraged, though revised and reformatted essays of which you are the original author are acceptable.
 If you are finding it difficult to think of a title, search our suggested list, which has been offered by the Defence community.

 Our panel of judges will evaluate entries based on originality, substance of argument, style, innovation and diversity of thought.
 The judgement panel’s decision is final.